mazzeob/ECEn-240-301-grading/rubrics/labs/lab template.md

   - -3 points if they resend the video.
 - 0 points if you can't see their name on the breadboard.
 Add the comment:
   > Your video does not have a name on the breadboard.
 Please email me (insert TA email here) with a new link a new video and I will grade it.
 (With a -3 point deduction).
   - -3 points if they send a new video, although if the original video would have had a lower score then give them that score.
+- If their video is sus (you're not sure it's their own work) then ask the grading TA what to do.
 ##### Video Rubric:
 This video should show...
 - 0 points for no name on the breadboard (see above).